ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 Clone the [artifacts of the example](https://github.com/ballerina-guides/integration-samples/edi_package_generation/) and extract them to a preferred location.

 >**Info:** The cloned directory includes the artifacts that will be required to try out this example.
-The `schemas` folder includes the schemas of the `EDIFACT` specifications required for an organization (`CityMart`) to work with the `INVOICE`, `ORDERS`, and `ORDRSP` EDI operations for handling purchase orders.
-Also, the `main.bal` file, which gets generated by the EDI tool includes the business logic/usage of the package.
+The `schemas` folder includes the JSON schema source file of the `EDIFACT` specifications required for an organization (`CityMart`) to work with the `ORDERS`operations for handling purchase orders.
+Also, the `main.bal` file includes the business logic/usage of the package.

 #### Generate the package